circeco/circdata/README.md

 2. git commit -m "Leave a message here"
 3. git push origin master - (which is for the master branch).

-- To create a new branch within your current application, open a New Terminal:
-1. Create a branch: git checkout -b new-branch-name
-2. Edit, add to your application and commit the files.
-3. Push the branch to the remote repository: git push origin new-branch-name.

 ##### back to [top](#table-of-contents)

 ---